-The proposed project site shall be connected to the area's piped water supply network.
+The proposed project site shall be connected to the area's water supply. a borehole shall also be drilled to supplement piped water supply.
 It is proposed that the proposed development will have cold-water storage tanks to the specifications of the mechanical engineer.
 It is recommended that the proponent explore harnessing rainwater for general use to minimize pressure on the existing water supply.
-It is recommended that appropriate and preventive measures be taken at the design stage to provide for rain water harvesting system and storage which shall otherwise reduce the full dependency on the piped supply network.
+It is recommended that appropriate and preventive measures be taken at the design stage to provide for rain water harvesting system and storage which shall otherwise reduce the full dependency on the piped supply and borehole.